hashie/hashie/README.md

 ## Upgrading

-You're reading the documentation for the next release of Hashie, which should be 2.2.
+You're reading the documentation for the stable release of Hashie, 3.0.
 Please read [UPGRADING](UPGRADING.md) when upgrading from a previous version.
-The current stable release is [2.1.1](https://github.com/intridea/hashie/blob/v2.1.1/README.md).

 ## Hash Extensions